Solihull plant

-Solihull plant is a car manufacturing factory in Lode Lane, Lode Heath, Solihull, UK, owned by Jaguar Land Rover.
-The plant sits on a 300 acre site and employs over 9,000 people in manufacturing.
-Some Land Rover vehicles are produced here.
+The Solihull plant is a car manufacturing factory on Lode Lane in Solihull, England, around 7 mi to the southeast of Birmingham city centre.
+It is the largest Jaguar Land Rover factory.
+The plant sits on a 300 acre site and employs over 10,000 people in manufacturing.
+Some Land Rover vehicles are produced here, including the Range Rover Sport.

+The plant was originally built by the UK Government in the 1930s and was used to manufacture aircraft engines during and shortly before World War II.
+It has previously been owned by the Rover Company and British Leyland; it is now owned by Tata Motors Passenger Vehicles.

 Shadow factory: 1936–1945

 Originally two farms, Wharhall and Fordrove, were purchased in 1936 by the British Government on which to build a shadow factory in preparation for any potential war with Nazi Germany.
 Construction was started almost immediately, with the factory complete as a shell and placed in mothballs in late 1938.

 At the outbreak of World War II in September 1939, the factory was allocated to the Coventry-based Rover Company, who were assigned the task to build Bristol Hercules engines.
 Named No.2 Solihull, after starting fitting out initial production was undertaken in Acocks Green, with machined parts supplied from Drakelow.
 Rover took possession of the fitted-out factory in January 1940, and produced the first Rover-built Hercules engine in October 1940.
 The factory became a guarded and fortified location, and air raid shelters are still in the grounds of the plant.
 The oldest part of the Rover factory is the present day South Works, with its late 1930s art deco facade still with wartime camouflage.

 The engines were to be used in either planes or tanks, specifically Bristol Beaufighters and Handley Page Halifaxes, but mainly Short Stirlings.
 Locally, the majority of engines were shipped to the Austin Motors Elmdon factory at Cofton Hackett, part of the Longbridge plant, which produced the Stirling.

 In 2010 as part of the Land Rover Legacy Project, the Heritage Motor Centre sponsored a project to research and note the history of the factory.